 Radiation emergency planning for Australia deals with a range of low-probability events, such as an accidental release from the research reactor at Lucas Heights, an accidental radioactive release from a visiting nuclear powered warship, widespread contamination arising from the re-entry of radioactive space debris, or an emergency arising from an uncontrolled radioactive source or from the malevolent use of radioactive material.

-The radiation protection framework for the protection of the public and the environment from a radiological or nuclear emergency in Australia is provided in ARPANSA Radiation Series 7, Recommendations for Intervention in Emergency Situations Involving Radiation Exposure.
-RPS 7 is currently under revision to align with the latest international guidance.
+The radiation protection framework for the protection of the public and the environment from a radiological or nuclear emergency in Australia is aligned to the latest international guidance, provided in ARPANSA Radiation Protection Series G-3, Guide for Radiation Protection in Emergency Exposure Situations (2019).

 Radiation emergency response